Home / A summary of ACM production in Australia

 Asbestos was used in the manufacture of over 3,000 branded products.
 Most of these were moulded AC, used extensively in the construction of residential homes as well as commercial, community and industrial structures.
 They were attractively marketed to the homeowner as affordable, easy to use and requiring minimal to no maintenance throughout their lifespan.

-AC products were made with Portland cement slurry mixed with the disintegrated asbestos fibres, which acted as a binder.
+AC products were made with Portland cement slurry mixed with the disintegrated asbestos fibres, which acted as a binder providing tensile reinforcement.
 It was then placed into mould dies to achieve the relevant shape, which when finished, was cured and dried.
 In the 1950s, autoclaving was introduced at the end of the process to achieve a longer lasting product.

 All Australian manufacturers produced near identical ranges of product, some with the same product names.
 Corrugated AC sheets and associated components were the core of the AC product and remained in demand for most of the 70 years.
 Although competition was paramount, the marketing relationships, duplication of product, product names across brands and joint supply to large contracts by Australian manufacturers could almost be described as symbiotic.
 For example, in 1941 joint ownership was established by Hardie and Wunderlich for product made in South Australia under the brand name Asbestolite.
 This was necessitated by wartime difficulties with the transport of supplies into the South Australian market.
 This brand name originated with the Spriggs Asbestolite Co, which had sold a range of imported AC products from around 1914 until they ceased trading in 1930.
 In 1956 Hardie acquired Wunderlich’s shareholding, after which the Asbestolite brand was phased out.